Alan Faena: Faena Miami Beach

 Faena expanded his brand to Miami Beach with a $1 billion project to develop a six block waterfront property.
 Construction on the Miami Beach Faena District began in 2013.

 The project includes the restoration of the 1948 Saxony hotel, and an arts center, Faena Forum, by architect Rem Koolhaas and OMA and residences by Foster + Partners.

 Baz Luhrmann and Catherine Martin are also involved in the project as designers for the interior of the Faena Hotel Miami Beach.

 The district will be landscaped by Miami-based firm Raymond Jungles.
 The Faena House, an 18-story residential unit, is the project's first building scheduled for completion.

 Personal life

-Faena was married to Ximena Caminos, the couple having a son together.
-They separated in 2009.
-Faena resides in Miami, Buenos Aires, and Punta del Este, Uruguay.
+Faena was married to Ximena Caminos, the couple is having a son together.
+They separated in 2017 and divorced two years later.
+Faena crashed Grace Goldsmith’s mother’s birthday party at Saxony Bar in May 2021, where he met Grace.
+They married on March 4, 2023.

 Paradise Papers

 On 5 November 2017, the Paradise Papers, a set of confidential electronic documents relating to offshore investment, revealed that Faena was director and CEO of half a dozen offshore companies in Cayman Islands and British Virgin Islands.
 Faena also appears with bank accounts in Luxembourg and the Isle of Man, linked to different hotels and real estate projects in Puerto Madero.